 If you have an almond intolerance, you need to read all food labels to avoid accidentally consuming almonds without being aware.
-As almonds contain a great array of vitamins, nutrients and dietary fiber, it is important that you work to get these nutritional benefits from other foods.
-If you having trouble in this area, you may consider consulting with a nutritionist to help you select the ideal food alternatives.
+As almonds contain a great array of vitamins, nutrients, and dietary fiber, it is important that you work to get these nutritional benefits from other foods.
+If you are having trouble in this area, you may consider consulting with a nutritionist to help you select the ideal food alternatives.

 Use the PinnerTest to Test for Almond Intolerance Today!